Continuous Improvement

 Stephanie Lassalle

-Director of Continuous Improvement
+Director of Improvement Programs

 Our Networked Improvement Community is a unique collective of educators, school leaders, technical assistance providers and content experts unified in our Aim to improve learning experiences, environments and outcomes for our students, in particular our students at the intersection of race, class and ability.
 The power of our Network is our people, and the emerging best practices that are shared rapidly across the Network to ensure we are making gains each day for our students.